• Skip to primary navigation

 • Using your fingertips, rub the butter into the flour until all the flour has been coated with butter and the mixture resembles fine breadcrumbs (image 2 above).
 When rubbing in, lift the butter and flour above the bowl and allow it to fall back.
 This helps aerate the mixture.

 • Add the egg yolks and water (image 3 above).
-You can use the egg whites for making a meringue topping for this lemon meringue pie.
+You can use the egg whites to make a meringue topping for this lemon meringue pie.

 • Now use your hands to gently press the pastry together into a flat disk (image 5 above).
 Do not knead.
 Use just enough pressure to make the dough come together.